November 20, 2003

 Promoting the National Dialogue Goals

-Through the OSHA and AHA Alliance the organizations are continuing to work together to reduce death and disability from heart disease and stroke in the workplace and addressing employee wellness programs in the workplace.
-During the reporting period, the implementation team worked on several programs and projects and shared information on OSHA's compliance assistance activities and cooperative programs.
+Through the OSHA and AHA Alliance, the organizations are continuing to work together to develop products and resources to reduce death and disability from heart disease and stroke in the workplace and addressing employee wellness programs in the workplace.
+During the reporting period, the Alliance's Implementation Team worked on several programs and projects and shared information on OSHA's compliance assistance activities and cooperative programs.
 For example:

 Alliance Program Reach